-Overcrowding: Because of their very low incomes, farmworkers have limited housing choices and are often forced to double up (overcrowding) to afford rents therefore it can be a significant housing problem among farmworkers that migrate to the Placerville area in search of housing.
+Overcrowding: Because of their very low incomes, farmworkers have limited housing choices and are often forced to double up (overcrowding) to afford rents therefore it can be a significant housing problem among farmworkers

+With approximately 2 percent of the City's labor force working in agriculture, forestry, mining, etc., it is possible that some of this labor force may be seasonal farm laborers or farmworkers that migrate to the Placerville area in search of housing.
 Still it follows that few farm workers actually live in the City, minimizing a housing need for the City.